igvteam/igv-notebook/README.md

 ### API

 Most IGV options can be specified in the initial browser configuration, including specifying genome, locus, tracks, and regions-of-interest.
-Additional methods are provided to perform actions on the browser post-creation.
+Additional methods are provided to perform actions on the IGV browser post-creation.
 These are described below

 #### Load a track**